-IR3025 International Security SCOTCAT Credits: 30 SCQF Level 9 Semester: 2 Academic year: 2017/8 Planned timetable: 10.00 am Wed
+SCOTCAT Credits: 30 SCQF Level 9 Semester 2

+Academic year: 2018/9

+Planned timetable: To be arranged.

 This module provides a general overview of international security affairs using a variety of conceptual perspectives, ranging from orthodox realist and liberal approaches to more recent critical theories.
 It also covers traditional issues of security studies such as the offence-defence balance, alliance formation, and collective security, as well as the 'new security agenda' involving societal security, environment, public health, and related problems.